xiaotiansu/OptML_SB/README.md

 `test_bigData.ipynb:` experiments on MNIST dataset with Adam and SGD (Appendix B).

-`test_smalldata.ipynb:` experiments on the small dataset and landscape detection, all errors are keyboard interrupt with results saved in the `experiment_results/`.
+`test_smalldata.ipynb:` experiments on the small dataset and landscape detection.
+Note that there all errors are keyboard interrupt since it takes several hours to run all the experiments and the results saved in the `experiment_results/`.

+## Team Members

+* Bonan Sun - bonan.sun@epfl.ch
+* Xiaotian Su - xiaotian.su@epfl.ch
+* Yuxing Yao - yuxing.yao@epfl.ch